martenjaani/poseanim/README.md

 ## How to use

-Requires a webcam and a GPU.

-The project has been tested on Nvidia GeForce RTX 2070 and RTX 3060 Ti, and achieves a performance of about 60FPS and a delay of 30ms.
-It has only been tested on Windows operating system.

-Works best when the Webcam has any kind of auto configuration disabled, like exposure and focus.
-This can be achieved through feeding the webcam through OBS Virtual Camera, disabling the features, and selecting the Virtual Camera as input when running the application.

-### Link to the build

 Link to the Windows build: <br>
 https://drive.google.com/file/d/1lwLKUbnxKREkhIyDyJaCF-oiW6g6NFKk/view?usp=sharing

 Extract the zip folder, then run PoseAnim.exe

 Linux build does not exist currently.
 A Linux build was tested at an earlier point, but there were issues with the shaders not working properly, most likely due to using OpenGL, as opposed to DirectX.

+Requires a webcam and a GPU.

+The project has been tested on Nvidia GeForce RTX 2070 and RTX 3060 Ti, and achieves a performance of about 60FPS and a delay of 30ms.
+It has only been tested on Windows operating system.

+The human removal works most seamlessly when the Webcam has any kind of auto configuration disabled, like exposure and focus.
+This can be achieved by feeding the webcam through the OBS Virtual Camera, disabling the features, and selecting the Virtual Camera as input when running the application.
+This allows for the background pixels to remain relatively the same, allowing for better quality inpainting.

+For best results, the human should stay about 2-5 meters from the camera, so that the human is completely in frame.
+If the segmentation mask doesn't fill (i.e, you see your ghost), then moving side to side helps.
+The system needs to capture background information.
+Only one person should stay in the frame.
+The system doesn't work for multiple people.

 ## Outline